smazurchuk/smazurchuk.github.io/_drafts/inductive_bias.md

 For me, there was insight when I realized that anytime we are fitting a model to data, there are *always* inductive biases.
 Where these biases come to bear are not so important when our model is explaining training and testing data that are coming from the same overall distribution.

 A recent push in machine learning has been to focus

+# Random Thought

+Have you ever thought about how long you would have to simulate a box of air before it would start forming some complex interactions?
+I'm not sure how much it crosses your mind, but I often think that the best way to find out the necessary pre-requisites for life is simulation.